-- commercialize any products we market, including DSUVIA and ZALVISO, if approved, outside of the Grünenthal Territory; - manufacture and market our product candidates; - · conduct preclinical and clinical testing of our product candidates; and - conduct research and development programs.
+- successfully commercialize any products we market, including DSUVIA in the United States, and Zalviso, if approved in the United States; - · manufacture and market our products, and; - · conduct research and development programs.

-Our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
+In the long-term, our existing capital resources likely will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
 To the extent that our capital resources are insufficient to meet our future capital requirements, we will have to raise additional funds through the sale of our equity securities, monetization of current and future assets, issuance of debt or debt-like securities or from development and licensing arrangements to continue our development programs.
 We may be unable to raise such additional capital on favorable terms, or at all.
 If we raise additional capital by selling our equity or convertible debt securities, the issuance of such securities could result in dilution of our shareholders' equity positions.
-If adequate funds are not available we may have to:
+If adequate funds are not available, we may have to:

-- significantly curtail or put on hold commercialization or development efforts of our product candidates or other operations; - obtain funds through entering into collaboration agreements on unattractive terms; and/or - delay, postpone or terminate planned clinical trials.
+- significantly curtail or put on hold commercialization efforts for DSUVIA or development efforts for Zalviso or other operations; - · obtain funds through entering into collaboration agreements on unattractive terms; and/or - delay, postpone or terminate any planned clinical trials.